На русском языке

 ~\alpha_{mm}= \frac { \beta Q^2_s M_s }{4 \pi \varepsilon_0 M_d \hbar'_s C'_s }= \frac{\beta G M^2_s }{\hbar'_s C'_s }=\frac { \alpha \beta M_s }{ M_d }=13{.}4 \beta ,

-Due to the SPФ symmetry and the similarity of matter levels, the values of the dimensionless coupling constants are the same both at the atomic level and at the level of stars.
+Due to SPФ symmetry and similarity of matter levels, values of dimensionless coupling constants are the same both at the atomic level and at the level of stars.

 References